 Expenditure eligible for financing may not have been incurred before the grant application was lodged.
+Please note that the call might precise a specific reference date for the eligibility of costs.

 Extra costs associated with the participation of people with disabilities are also eligible.
 These costs may be required to cover the use, for example, of special means of transport, personal assistants or sign language interpreters.